ABC Television (Australian network): Overseas

 ABC Australia is an international satellite television service operated by the ABC, funded by advertising and grants from the Department of Foreign Affairs and Trade.
-The service is available via subscription to viewers across East Asia, Central Asia, South Asia, South-East Asia and Pacific Islands, including India, Japan, Vietnam, Afghanistan, the Philippines, Papua New Guinea and Vanuatu, and broadcasts a mixture of English-language programming, including general entertainment, sport, and current affairs.
+The service is available via subscription to viewers across East Asia, South Asia, South-East Asia and Pacific Islands, including India, Japan, Vietnam, Afghanistan, the Philippines, Papua New Guinea and Vanuatu, and broadcasts a mixture of English-language programming, including general entertainment, sport, and current affairs.

+Ratings

+As of 2025, the ABC is the third-highest rating network in Australia, behind the Seven Network and Nine Network, but ahead of Network 10 and the secondary public broadcaster Special Broadcasting Service.

 Funding

 ABC television services within Australia carry no advertising by external sources; it is banned under the Australian Broadcasting Corporation Act 1983, which also ensures its editorial independence.
 The ABC receives most of its funding from the Australian Government (some revenue is earned by ABC Commercial), but has suffered progressive funding cuts under Liberal governments since the 1996 Howard government, with particularly deep cuts in 2014 under the Abbott government, and an ongoing indexation freeze as of 2021.
 In spite of these cuts, in April 2023 social media platform X (formerly Twitter) tagged ABC as "government-funded media"; in August 2023, ABC announced the closure of all but four of its X accounts.

 ABC Australia, which broadcasts throughout the Asia-Pacific region, receives additional funds through DFAT and some advertising on the channel.